Master of Disability Studies, RIDBC Renwick Centre

 The Master of Special and Inclusive Education (Deaf Studies and Deaf Education) specialisation will prepare teachers to support and teach children and young people who are deaf or hard of hearing in early intervention programs, as an itinerant teacher of the deaf, in specialised units/facilities, and in a school for the deaf setting.
 It will also provide teachers with the foundation required to be mentored as an auditory-verbal therapist/educator.

-Students are required to complete eight courses.
-The Master of Special and Inclusive Education has three core courses and the Deaf Studies and Deaf Education has five courses.
-Student must complete a 20-day practicum and must have a Certificate II in Auslan or its equivalent before beginning the practicum.
-Link to program: https://gradschool.edu.au/programs/overview/master-special-and-inclusive-education-40123
+To qualify as a Teacher of the Deaf, students are required to complete eight courses; three core courses four compulsory courses, and one directed course.
+Student must also complete a practicum and must have a Certificate II in Auslan or its equivalent before completing the practicum.
+Link to program handbook: https://www.newcastle.edu.au/degrees/master-special-inclusive-education/handbook